I-10 Texas Corridor Study

 Study approach

-TxDOT will conduct technical analyses and engage local elected officials, regional organizations, industry and business representatives, members of the public, and other stakeholders throughout the study process from Fall 2021 to Summer 2023.
-The study will be conducted in five phases with four rounds of stakeholder engagement meetings.
-The phases will review existing conditions, assess needs, identify projects, prioritize projects, and develop an implementation plan as shown in the diagram.
+TxDOT conducted technical analyses and engaged local elected officials, regional organizations, industry and business representatives, members of the public, and other stakeholders throughout the study process from Fall 2021 to Summer 2023.
+The study was conducted in five phases with four rounds of stakeholder engagement meetings.
+The phases reviewed existing conditions, assessed needs, identified projects, prioritized projects, and developed an implementation plan as shown in the diagram.

 Stakeholder and public engagement

-Input collected from stakeholders, both public and private, throughout the study will be important to help TxDOT identify transportation needs and prioritize projects to improve safety, connectivity, and mobility along the I-10 corridor.
+Input collected from stakeholders, both public and private, throughout the study was important to help TxDOT identify transportation needs and prioritize projects to improve safety, connectivity, and mobility along the I-10 corridor.

 Key stakeholders